Elegant-Queueing/q-backend/README.md

 Just for a sanity check, run the the app and do the following:

-Enter the following URI and make a GET API call:
+Enter the following URI and make a GET API call to {address}:8080/employee/get/employee-id/{employee_id}
-If local: ```localhost:8080/employee/get/employee-id/bfkE7Q0k9obASshNApN3```
-If on AWS: ```ec2-x-x-x-x.us-west-2.compute.amazonaws.com:8080/employee/get/employee-id/bfkE7Q0k9obASshNApN3``` (replacing the x's of course)
+Replace the {address} with localhost or your public DNS.
+Replace the {employee_id} with the id of an employee that you created when you added a document in the ```employees``` collection.

-- If everything works, you should get a response like this:
+- If everything works, you should get the employee document on the database:
 ```
 {
     "employee": {